zoomzoom1011/zoomzoom1011.github.io/_pages/Projects.md

   * Performed analysis on Click-Through data and built an auto-encoder-decoder in Python to predict Click-Through rate.
   * Preprocessed data by removing missing values, data exploration and splitting data into train and test datasets on Spark.
   * Built and trained a wide and deep learning model with hidden layers and embedding layers.
-  * Evaluated three models(DeepFM, wide and deep, xDeepFM) based on its performance on test datasets(best AUC 0.73).Semantic analysis for YouTube user comments dataset
+  * Evaluated models(DeepFM, wide and deep) based on its performance on test datasets(best AUC 0.73).Semantic analysis for YouTube user comments dataset

 * Natural Language Processing and Topic Modeling on User Review Dataset